ctigaret/scipyen/README for Spyder3.md

 # Running scipyan in Spyder 3

-At the moment, scypian can be run in spyder3 as a separate process.
+At the moment, scypien can be run in spyder3 as a separate process.

 This is equivalent to running pict.py from the scypian directory, in a shell: it simply starts a separate python3 process, with its own PyQt5 event loop, embedded